JagsRio/Jags-CIT114-Notes/Notes02.md

 # Cloud Economics and Billing

+### The topics covered in this module: ###
-Fundamentals of pricing
++ Fundamentals of pricing
-TCO
++ Total Cost of Ownership (TCO)
-AWS organizations
++ AWS organizations
-AWS Billing and Cost Mgmt
++ AWS Billing and Cost Mgmt
-Technical Support
++ Technical Support

-Explain and recognize AWS pricing philosophy
-Indicate elements of total cost of ownership
-Set up organizational structure.
-AWS Billing Dashboard
+> After completing the module you should be able to explain and recognize AWS pricing philosophy, indicate elements of total cost of ownership, know how to set up organizational structure and permissions and be able to explain the AWS billing dashboard Anf also explain the Technical Support and levels of suuport available for the customers

+## The top 3 services provided by AWS for the billing purposes are: ##
-Compute
++ ### Compute ###
-Storage
++ ### Storage ###
-Data transfer - no cost for inbound data transfer
++ ### Data transfer outbound - no cost for inbound data transfer ###

 Same philosophy -
 Pay as you go